jacobv95/dataUncert/docs/3 Fitting.md

  - y is the y data used to generate the regression
  - p0 is the initial guess of the regression coefficients.
 The coefficients will be initialized to 1 if p0 is set to None
  - deg is the degree of the polynomial
+ - terms defined the terms of the polynomial to use. if terms is None, then all terms are used.
+Each element in the list has to be a boolean.
+The terms are ordered from highest to lowest polynomial degree

 ## Priting
 The fit can be printed.
 This is done in latex format.
 First the model is printed, and then the coefficients are printed.